maihoanganh/InterRelax/README.md

 # References
 For more details, please refer to:

-**N. H. A. Mai, J.-B. Lasserre, V. Magron and K-C Toh.
+**N. H. A. Mai, V. Magron, J.-B. Lasserre and K-C Toh.
 A hierarchy of interrupted relaxations forpolynomial optimization on the nonnegative orthant.
 2020.
 Forthcoming.**

 The following codes are to run the paper's benchmarks:
 ```ruby